hanzheng98/cnine/python/docs/source/tensors.rst

 *******

-The core data type in cnine are real and complex multidimensional arrays.
+The core data types in cnine are real and complex multidimensional arrays.
 The corresponding classes are ``rtensor`` and ``ctensor``.
-Currently, to facilitate GP-Gpu operations only single precision arithmetic is supported.
+Currently, to facilitate GP-GPU operations, only single precision arithmetic is supported.

 We describe basic tensor functionality for the ``rtensor`` class.
 The ``ctensor`` class's interface is analogous.